 “Heal the sick, raise the dead, cleanse lepers, cast out demons.
 You received without paying, giving without pay” Matthew, 10:8.

 Rabban Hurmizd continued his life performing miracles, cleansed lepers, walked on water, healed the sick and even raised the dead.
 He lived a life that was full of prayer and fasting.

 He passed away on the Monday following the third Sunday of the Resurrection having lived for 86 years.

 Many churches have been named after this saint, and many persons have been called by this blessed name.

-A great saint and hero of the Assyrian Church of the East, Mar Rabban Hurmizd was, and remains a great light for all believers.
-We pray to our Lord Jesus Christ that He send His servant and saint to protect this school that is named in honour of his faith
+A great saint and hero of the Assyrian Church of the East, Rabban Hurmizd was and remains a great light for all believers.
+We pray to our Lord Jesus Christ that He sends His servant and saint to protect this school that is named in honour of this Faith.